MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## <a name="intercepted_functions"></a> AddressSanitizer list of intercepted functions (Windows)

-The AddressSanitizer runtime hot-patches many functions to enable memory safety checks at runtime.
+The AddressSanitizer runtime hotpatches many functions to enable memory safety checks at runtime.
 Here's a non-exhaustive list of the functions that the AddressSanitizer runtime monitors.

 ### Default interceptors